jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 cursor.
 You will have to delete 'softtabstop' characters first, and then type extra spaces to get where you want to be.

-## 5. Replace mode                         Replace Replace-mode mode-replace
+## 5. Replace Mode Replace Replace-mode Mode-replace

 Enter Replace mode with the "R" command in normal mode.